AdamJelley/aligning-agents-like-llms/README.md

 - **Aligned towards Right Jumppad**

-  - Similarly as above for the right jumppad (corresponding to Section 4.5.2).
+  - Similarly to above for the right jumppad (corresponding to Section 4.5.2).